tedhagos/tedhagos.github.com/_posts/2012-12-24-whats-keeping-you.md

 ---
 layout: post
 title: what's keeping you

+description: procastination is a state of mind, achieving is state of mind

 ---

 What exactly is that one thing you are waiting to happen before you do the big things on your list.
 You’ve already done the Guy Kawasaki advise, M-A-T right?
 So what’s eating you up.
 Why are you dragging your feet.